 Common Name: Swiss Cheese Plant, Monstera, Mexican Breadfruit, Delicious Monster, Swiss Cheese Vine

-This must-have iconic houseplant (better know and as the Swiss Cheese Plant) is surprisingly easy to love and care for!
-However, make sure you have plenty of room for this unassuming green beauty -- it will grow and grow some more -- and in a few years, you will be thinking, “How did you get taller than I am?”
-If your Monstera is still young and small, use stakes to support and shape this gorgeous Monstera as it grows.
-Also keep these large leaves clean to allow photosynthesis to work its magic!
+This must-have iconic houseplant (better known as the Swiss Cheese Plant) is surprisingly easy to love and care for!
+However, make sure you have plenty of room for this natural green beauty -- it will grow and grow some more -- and in a few years, you will be thinking, “How did you get taller than I am?”
+If your monstera is still young and small, use stakes to support and shape this gorgeous monstera as it grows.
+Also, keep these large leaves clean to allow photosynthesis to work its magic!
 If the Monstera deliciosa gets enough indirect light, it will produce fenestrations (natural holes and openings in the leaves) after the first five or six leaves have appeared.
-Soon after, you will have the massive Monstera leaves that have taken over the fashion and design world.
+Soon after, you will have the massive monstera leaves that have taken over the fashion and design world.

 These indoor plants can handle low light, but if you want them to grow faster and produce larger leaves, provide medium to bright indirect light.
 In a north- or east-facing window, you can place them close to access more sun, or you can keep them out of reach of direct light in a south- or west-facing window.
 (Learn more about light requirements for indoor plants)

-Monstera love a good soaking after the soil has almost completely dried out.
+Monstera loves a good soaking after the soil has almost completely dried out.
 Water more often during the warmer months while they are growing, and reduce watering during the winter months, letting the soil almost completely dry out between watering.
-Monstera adansonii and other thin-leafed monstera need to be watered more frequently than the larger leafed deliciosa because the adansonii's leaves are thinner and hold less moisture.
+Monstera adansonii and other thin-leafed monstera need to be watered more frequently than thick-leafed monstera because thin-leafed plants hold less moisture.

 The Monstera will grow in most household temperatures, but a temperature between 65-85℉ is ideal.
 They can survive in temperatures as low as 50℉, but the cold temperature will stop growth.